Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 The easiest way to identify your undertone is to check the color of the veins inside your wrist.
 If they are bluish, you have cool undertones; if they are green, you have warm undertones.
 Of course, you may also have a mix of both, making your undertone neutral.

-Lighter shades of gray tend to brighten up darker skin tones, whereas darker shades of gray illuminate lighter skin tones.
+Lighter shades of gray tend to brighten darker skin tones, whereas darker shades of gray illuminate lighter skin tones.
 Those with olive tones can wear just about any shade and look great.

 Hair Maintenance During Transition